kingwingfly/downloader/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Fix: tauri build goes wrong with nextjs' parellel route
+- [x] Fix: tauri build goes wrong with nextjs' parellel intercepting route
 - [ ] New: more website support

 See the [open issues](https://github.com/kingwingfly/downloader/issues) for a full list of proposed features (and known issues).